-Starting in the 2023-24 school year, Henrico County Public Schools will designate select schools with high rates of vacant positions and provisionally licensed staff as Opportunity Schools through the HCPS Career Ladder.
-This is a new pathway within the Career Ladder through which schools, selected by HCPS, receive additional staffing resources and specialized professional learning.
-Fully-licensed instructional staff can also earn a compensation supplement.
+Starting in the 2023-24 school year, Henrico County Public Schools designated select schools with high rates of vacant positions and provisionally licensed staff as Opportunity Schools through the HCPS Career Ladder.
+The new pathway within the Career Ladder assigns schools, selected by HCPS, additional staffing resources and specialized professional learning.
+Fully licensed instructional staff can also earn a compensation supplement.

 The purpose of an Opportunity School designation is to provide holistic support to recruit and retain fully licensed instructional personnel in schools having difficulty doing so.
 The additional support for designated schools includes:

-For the initial implementation in the 2023-24 school year, any HCPS school with a combined vacancy and provisional rate of 25% will be designated as an Opportunity School.
+For the initial implementation in the 2023-24 school year, any HCPS school with a combined vacancy and provisional rate of 25% was designated as an Opportunity School.
 Based on data from October 2022 and February 2023, participating schools are:

 *The Advanced Career Education centers at these campuses were considered separately from these schools.